http4k/http4k/GOVERNANCE.md

 ## Members with access to sensitive resources

+Prospective maintainers are reviewed and vetted by the existing core team before being granted escalated permissions to any sensitive resource.
 Access to the following sensitive resources is restricted to the [@http4k/core-maintainers](https://github.com/orgs/http4k/teams/core-maintainers) team, granted on a least-privilege basis and reviewed when the team changes: